REConnect: Participatory RE for Social Sustainability: Discussion

-For example, in the BloodSync case, we recognized that ward leaders were motivated by community duty and a desire to prove themselves as champions of public welfare.
-Correspondingly, a software feature was designed to allow ward leaders to coordinate local blood donors.
-This feature harnessed their motivation for leadership into a feature of the system.
-This mapping process requires empathy and often a negotiation of value trade-offs.

 In this step, AI plays a little direct role because, as of this writing, it cannot determine stakeholders' motivations rooted in cultural, political, or socio-economic contexts.
-The output of this step is a list of stakeholders and how they might contribute to solution co-design activities because of their motivation to changes in the problem domain; most importantly are those who are identified as informal influencers in their organization or community.
-People are more likely to champion a system if they see their intentions and values integrated into its software capabilities.\\ \\ \textbf{Step 5.
-Co-Designing with AI: Iterative Prototyping} \\ With a validated set of requirements and understanding of stakeholder values and motivations, REConnect engages the humans in co-design activities, which can be enhanced by AI-generated prototypes.
+The output of this step is a list of stakeholders and how they might contribute to solution co-creation activities because of their motivation to changes in the problem domain; most importantly are those who are identified as informal influencers in their organization or community.
+People are more likely to champion a system if they see their intentions and values integrated into its software capabilities.

+\textbf{Step 5.
+Co-creation with AI: Iterative Prototyping}.
+With a validated set of requirements and understanding of stakeholder values and motivations, REConnect engages the humans in co-creation activities, which can be enhanced by AI-generated prototypes.
 This step extends our earlier REActions of ``Iterative Prototyping and Simulation" to rapidly produce design artifacts, and involve stakeholders as \emph{co-reflectors in iterative review and refinement of solution designs}.
 Using the requirements and context as input, a generative AI tool could generate initial prototypes of the solution.
 For a user interface, this might involve creating wireframe ideas or even visual mock-ups by leveraging generative visual models or UI-specific generation tools.
 Additionally, a generative AI model may draft workflow diagrams or storyboards of user interactions.
 For textual artifacts, an LLM could generate sample user stories, use case descriptions, or even pseudo-code demonstrating how a requirement might be implemented.